-Nick Davies reviews the new book, Trailing Clouds of Glory by Nick Burnell, published by Y Lolfa – an unabashedly nostalgic story which shines a light on Welsh football’s forgotten heroes of the 1970s.
+Nick Davies reviews the new book, Trailing Clouds of Glory by Nick Burnell, published by Y Lolfa – an unabashedly nostalgic story that shines a light on Welsh football’s forgotten heroes of the 1970s.

 When Gareth Bale rose beyond the Azerbaijan goalkeeper to score a desperately-needed winner in a recent European qualifying match in Cardiff, my grinning son observed my face – contorted by joyful disbelief – with curious interest.
-“I knew we’d do it, Dad,” he said matter-of-factly, as if supporting Wales would never break our hearts.
+“I knew we’d do it, Dad,” he said matter-of-factly as if supporting Wales would never break our hearts.
 It occurred to me that, in his memory, our national team has been sometimes brilliant (ah, the summer of 2016, and how Bordeaux, Toulouse, Paris and Lille will forever be our fields of dreams) and, at worse, respectable.

 By contrast, my experience of following the Wales team during my boyhood and into my adult years was tarnished by crushing last match qualifying defeats or, more often than that, tournaments in which Wales’ chances were blown with a year still to go.